I have debt in Ohio, and I was told that Ohio has consumer protection laws that are not good for people. Exactly what rights do I have?

 Under Ohio law, property liens are an allowable method available to a creditor for payment of debtor obligations.
 Please see O.R.C. § 118.20, Authorizing Debt Obligations, for a discussion on property liens.
 See also the reader comments below for a discussion on liens and foreclosure.

 If you reside in another state, see the Bills.com Liens & How to Resolve Them article to learn more.

 Each state has its own statute of limitations.
 Ohio has the most creditor-friendly statutes of limitations in the country.
 According to O.R.C. § 2305.07 Contract not in writing, and O.R.C. § 2305.06, the statute of limitations for an oral contract is 6 years, a written contract is 8 years.
-(Effective September 28, 2012, the statute of limitations decreased from 15 years to 8 years after the cause of action accrued.)
+Effective September 28, 2012, the statute of limitations decreased from 15 years to 8 years from the point when the statute of limitations clock starts.